karst-club/karst/static/page_data/rulebook/rules_of_play.md

 - Elements
 - Magic

-Magic Saving Throws are modified by a Character's Wis.
+To make a Saving Throw, the Player rolls a d20 and adds 1 for every even-numbered Level their Character has reached, as well as any other modifiers including Wis for Magic Saving Throws and Con for all others.
+If the score is equal to or higher than 15, they have successfully Saved, mitigating or minimizing the effects.

 # Encounters and Combat

-Scenes are generally a free-flowing discussion, but if a confrontation between two parties arises, the Scene becomes an Encounter.
+Scenes are generally a free-flowing discussion, but if a confrontation between two or more groups arises, the Scene becomes an Encounter.

 Encounters occur over a number of Rounds.
-Within each round, Characters are given an opportunity to act.
+During a Round, each Character is given a Turn to act.
+In the game world, a Round ususally represents a handful seconds, but their length can be varied to better fit the pacing of an Encounter.

 ## Surprise

-If there is a chance either side could be Surprised about the Encounter, everyone rolls a d6 before the first round to determine if they are.
-On a roll of a 1 or 2 a character is surprised and cannot act in the first round.
+If there is a chance either side could be Surprised about the Encounter, each Player rolls a d6 before the first round to determine if their Character is Surprised or not.
+On a roll of a 1 or 2 the Character is surprised and cannot act in the first Round.

 ## Initiative

 Characters who are not surprised roll a d6 modified by Dex to generate their Initiative score.
-Participants act in order of Initiative from highest score to lowest, with PCs winning ties against NPCs and resolving ties amongst themselves as they see fit.
+Participants take their Turns in order of Initiative from highest score to lowest, with PCs winning ties against NPCs and resolving ties amongst themselves as they see fit.

 ## Character Turns

-On their turn a Character may Move and take an Action.
+On their Turn a Character may Move and take an Action.
+Certain Actions may require the Character to remain stationary or may be Sustained across multiple Turns.

-If a Character is Encumbered during an Encounter, their movement is halved, their AC is reduced by 1, and they lose any positive Dex modifiers.
+If a Character is Encumbered during an Encounter, their movement is halved, their AC is reduced by 2, and they lose any positive Dex modifiers.

 There are two special types of Actions that Characters often perform during Encounters, Talking with the other side and Attacking them.

 ## Talking

 Characters may spend their Action attempting to talk and perhaps reason, bargain, or parlay with the other side.
-The first time a Player Character does this during an encounter, they get to make a Reaction roll using 2d6 modified by Cha.
+The first time a Player Character does this during an encounter, they get to make a Reaction roll as an Action modified by Cha.
 The higher the number the less negative the reaction.

 ## Attacking and Combat

 When talking won’t do, Characters can attack.
 If a Character makes an Attack during an Encounter it becomes a Combat.

 Attacks are made by rolling a d20 modified by Str for melee or Dex for ranged attacks.
 Other modifiers may apply, such as +2 for sneak attacks made on unsuspecting targets.
-If the roll is equal to or over the opponent’s AC, the Characters hits and does Damage.
+If the roll is equal to or over the opponent’s AC, the Character hits and does Damage.

 ### Damage

 A successful Attack does at least 1 Damage to an opponent's HP.
-The Attacker rolls based on their weapon's Damage.
+The Attacker rolls their weapon's Damage.
 Melee Attack Damage is modified by Str.

 ## End of Round

-After all Characters have had their turn, the Referee determines what happens next.
+After all Characters have had their Turn, the Narrator determines what happens next.

 ### Morale Checks